ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 ## Cell Value: \<TValue\>

 When working with cell values it is possible to provide a generic interface for the `value` property.
 While this will often be a primitive type, such as `string` or `number`, it can also be a complex type.
-Using a generic for the cell value will enable accurate auto-completion and type-checking.
+Using a generic for the cell value will enable auto-completion and type-checking.

 ### Configure via Interfaces

-The generic parameter `TValue` needs to be explicitly provided to each interface as required.
+The generic parameter `TValue` needs to be explicitly provided to each interface.
 Here is an example of a `valueFormatter` for the price column.
-The `params.value` property is correctly typed as a `number` due to setting `ValueFormatterParams<ICar, number>`.
+The `params.value` property is correctly typed as a `number` due to typing the params argument as `ValueFormatterParams<ICar, number>`.

 ```ts
 const colDefs: ColDef<ICar>[] = [